-The Regulations apply to all retailers that supply new single-use carrier bags at a place in Wales in order to allow goods sold to be taken away.
-They also apply to retailers that supply single-use carrier bags with the purpose of enabling goods sold to be delivered to persons in Wales - for example, sales, and subsequent delivery, made over the internet or by mail order.
+The Regulations apply to all retailers that supply new single-use carrier bags at a place in Scotland in order to allow goods sold to be taken away.
+They also apply to retailers that supply single-use carrier bags in Scotland with the purpose of enabling goods sold to be delivered to any person, whether or not that delivery completes in Scotland.
+The Regulations only apply to goods sold (and put into bags) in Scotland.